stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

-## postgres

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
-Supports MySQL, PostgreSQL & MongoDB.

-*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
-Runs on Node, Bun and Deno.
-Lives on the Edge and yes, it's a JavaScript ORM too 😅

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI

 ## chart

 *   [airbnb/visx](https://github.com/airbnb/visx) - 🐯 visx | visualization components